OfficeDev/Outlook-Add-in-BillMaker/README.md

 ## Configure the add-in
 1. Clone this repository.
-2. Run `npm install` to install both npm and Bower dependencies.
+2. Run `npm install` from your local repository to install both npm and Bower dependencies.
-3. Run `gulp serve-static` to start development server.
+3. Run `gulp serve-static` from your local repository to start development server.
 4. Go to [mail.office365.com](http://mail.office365.com) and sign in with your Office 365 account.
 5. Click the gear icon on the upper right, then choose *Manage add-ins*.
 6. Click the plus icon, then choose *Add from a file*.